Hayling Island: Hayling oysterbeds

 Oysters have been fished on the Hayling oysterbeds, at the northwest corner of the island, from as long ago as Roman times, documented in town records since 1615.
 The oysters were actively farmed between as early as 1819 until the 1970s.
-Oysters became a delicacy that was exported throughout the country under the classification of "Emsworth Oysters".
+Oysters became a delicacy exported throughout the country under the classification of "Emsworth Oysters".
 Large complexes consisting of several pens separated by a series of bund walls and sluice gates were built to contain the oysters at varying stages of growth.
-Although large sections of the walls have since collapsed into the harbour, much of shape and scale of the beds can still be seen today.
+Although large sections of the walls have since collapsed into the harbour, much of the shape and scale of the beds can still be seen.

-In 1996, the oyster beds on the north west coast of Hayling Island were restored by the Havant Borough Council, creating a wildlife haven which has become an important seabird breeding site.
+In 1996, the oyster beds on the northwest coast of Hayling Island were restored by the Havant Borough Council, creating a wildlife haven which has become an important seabird breeding site.
 The Design Council awarded this project 'Millennium Product' status for the renovation.

-Paris To Hayling Charity Cycle Ride
+Twinning

+Hayling Island started twinning with Gorron, France, in 1997, after many years of social exchanges between the two communities rather than the normal council-led route.
+Charters were signed and exchanged in 1998 and are now displayed in the library in Elm Grove.
+In recognition of the twinning Gorron appears on the welcome signs, there is also a 'twinning' tree outside the library and a Gorron roundabout at Beachlands.
+Gorron has similar recognitions including the 'Rue de Hayling Island' – previously Rue Victor Hugo.